Q: Does the Smart Choices Strategy apply just to food and drinks sold in tuckshops?

 A: No, it does not apply to foods and drinks brought from home.
 While schools may wish to encourage healthy eating practices, the decision about the types of foods and drinks contained in a child's lunchbox is entirely a matter for individual parents.

-Q: Will state schools be required to implement the strategy?
+Q: Are state schools required to implement the strategy?

 Q: Does the strategy apply to both primary and secondary state schools?